 National Pencil Day celebrates the simple yet powerful tool that has shaped creativity, learning, and innovation for centuries.
-Observed annually on March 30, this day honors the anniversary of the patent for the modern pencil with an eraser, granted to Hymen Lipman in 1858.
-Pencils may seem ordinary, but their role in art, education, and invention is truly extraordinary.
+Observed annually on March 30, this day honors the anniversary of the U.S. patent for the modern pencil with an eraser attached, granted to Hymen Lipman in 1858.

 When Is National Pencil Day Celebrated?